 5. Applications must be received no later than March 31, which is also the deadline for submitting abstracts or session proposals for the meeting.
 Decisions will be made by April 30, the same time notifications go out for paper and sessions proposals.
 SSSR has instituted a policy of mandatory preregistration by May 30 for all accepted papers and sessions.

 6. Those who receive awards must preregister by May 30, but meeting registration fees are included as part of the Shand International Travel award.

 7. Amount of awards may be capped, and thus may not cover all travel costs for successful applicants.

-Applications should include the following information in English.
+Applications should be in English.
 All selection criteria should be addressed explicitly in the application.

-d.
-Statement of need, mentioning any efforts the applicant has made to obtain support from elsewhere (e.g., the home institution).
+Describe efforts made to obtain support from elsewhere (e.g., the home institution).